carbon1911/carbon1911.github.io/portfolio/faq/faq-music-video/_posts/2023-11-03-faq-music-video.markdown

 The removal of the "global" variables from the sketch was one of the main drivers of the refactoring effort.
 I tried to group variables which had something in common together.
 For example a portion of variables were moved to the FireTruck class.
 E.g., fire truck door, siren or driver images.
 Also, I tried making functions from some variables which drove the overall state of the sketch, e.g., variables which controlled an elapsed time of the sketch or similar.

+# More refactoring

+As a result of the inspiration by the Elm language I tried to do the refactoring in a more functional way, which might not seem as a very natural requirement in Java language.
+Overall, looking back I think that the decision to use the functional programming more over OOP approach slowed the development down.
+That was caused by the fact that I had to adapt to the functional programming style.
+I have had some experience with functional programming in the past and it was quite interesting to see the concepts from the languages like Elm or Haskell applied in Java, but that was also the point where one would appreciate greatly the brevity of the syntax of the functional languages.
+The discussed brevity is one of the factors why I mention that the functional approach is not very natural in Java.

+On the other hand I have learned many new concepts and discovered new interesting classes which make functional programming in Java a bit more bearable.
+Some of them would be `Optional`, `Stream` and `CompletableFuture`.
+For example `Optional` class is designed in a monadic way so that the programmer can make complex queries on the `Optional` in a single line of code using a builder pattern and call multiple methods on a single instance of the `Optional` using methods.
+This is similar in `CompletableFuture`.

 # MVU -- Model

 The major mental break...through in the refactoring effort was the discovery of the MVU pattern in [ELM’s Playground](https://elm-lang.org/examples/mario).
 The way I used the MVU patter is that the Model is Updated by the update function.
 The model is then rendered by the view function.
 Maybe that's not the MVU pattern anymore, but I think that the MVU pattern is a good way to think about the sketch state.
 The model represents the state of the sketch.